Alerts: Spaceport's Event System

 # Result Types and Context Objects

-Spaceport provides a few specialized Result classes for different event types.
-These classes extend the base Result and
+Spaceport provides specialized Result classes for different event types.
+These classes extend the base Result and add

 ## HttpResult (HTTP Requests)